With ArcGIS Pro, you can use Open Geospatial Consortium (OGC) services that are available on the web, such as WMS and WMTS services.

 According to the OGC WMS specification, WMS services are not required to support <GetFeatureInfo>, which is the request ArcGIS Pro sends to the server when you query features in a WMS service.
 If the service supports identifying, its sublayers are listed in the pop-up window.
 If they aren't listed, you won't be able to identify features from that WMS service.

 Identify tolerance levels are determined by the WMS server, not ArcGIS Pro.
-When identifying WMS point features, you may have to click multiple times get close enough to the feature to register a positive result.
+When identifying WMS point features, you may have to click multiple times to get close enough to the feature to register a positive result.

 Identifying features is the only querying task you can perform on WMS data, although the format of information you receive can vary depending on the server.
 ArcGIS Pro displays what is returned by the server inside a Microsoft Edge control embedded in the Identify window.
 The result of an Identify query may be provided as field-value pairs, HTML, or images.